No Pain, No Gain Can Equal Injury - How To Tell What is a Good Pain?

 These generalized aches occur due to microscopic injury to muscle fibers and connective tissue from the stress of the exercise.
 However, these pains shouldn’t prevent you from performing normal daily activities.

 While you should anticipate some soreness after exercising and workouts, pay close attention to anything out of the ordinary or if it lasts longer than usual.
-Severe pain could be a result from injury including a stress fracture or tear.
+Severe pain could be a result of injury including a stress fracture or tear.
 If you’re in doubt, it’s best to contact your doctor.

 If you suffer from the following pains, get treatment from a medical professional as soon as possible:

-- Sharp pains that prevent you from moving certain body parts, decreases your range of of motion or prevents you from moving completely.
+- Sharp pains that prevent you from moving certain body parts, decreases your range of motion or prevents you from moving completely.